vdfdev/jekyll-now/_posts/2021-04-11-Creating-minimalist-blog-with-Jekyll-now.md

 - **Minimalist**.
 I want it to be minimalist, both visually and in functionality.
 - **Good ergonomics**.
 I want to be able to write markdown and have a fairly well formatted website, instead of writing HTML directly.

 I was aware about [GitHub pages](https://pages.github.com/) that lets you host a static website directly from a GitHub repository.
-This fitted my needs really well, as it would abstract away most of the work of running a website, and I can easily migrate it to my own servers if need in the future.
+This fitted my needs really well, as it would abstract away most of the work of running a website, and I can easily migrate it to my own servers if I desire in the future.

 However, GitHub pages requires the content to be in HTML, and that was not ergonomic enough for me to write a blog with.
 My first inclination was to write some simple code to convert the markdown files into HTML, and automatically build it with [GitHub actions](https://github.com/features/actions).
 This started to get more complicated as I started thinking about how to code basic features like the page listing the posts, and the re-usage of the layout on all the pages.
 I wanted to focus on writing to humans in this project, not writing more code.